Skip to main content

 She sat like a child cursing, " Damn This Gown!"

 Chakrapani was surprised but quick to help her up, and Bhago asked, " Are you all right?"
-Pratap just couldn't control his laughter at what just happened before his eyes!
+Pratap just couldn't control his laughter at what had just happened before his eyes!
 She glanced, narrowing her eyes at him, then came up with a taunt, " Wow!
 So princely of you!"

 " Now, I am with Ajabdeh Punwar, Kuch toh asar hoga na!"
 He laughed again, and all four of them started laughing.

 They arrived at the party.
-The grand hotel made Ajabdeh say " Woah, you bought this thing?"
+The grand hotel made Ajabdeh say, " Woah, you bought this thing?"

 " Ya, I did!"
+He nodded.

 They entered the private banquet as his friends and acquaintances scrutinised the girl with him.